-Surface runoff and seepage from waste rock emplacements, including any rehabilitated areas during operations, would be monitored for 'standard' water quality parameters including, but not limited to pH, EC, major anions (sulfate, chloride and alkalinity), major cations (sodium, calcium, magnesium and potassium), TDS, TSS, turbidity and a broad suite of soluble metals/metalloids.
+Surface runoff and seepage from waste rock emplacements, including any rehabilitated areas during operations, would be monitored for 'standard' water quality parameters including, but not limited to pH, EC, major anions (sulfate, chloride and alkalinity), major cations (sodium, calcium, magnesium and potassium), TDS, TSS, turbidity and a broad suite of soluble metals/metalloids (Table 10.12).
+Table 10.12 also defines the proposed frequency and parameters to be sample across the sediment dams

 The sediment dam monitoring would be used to validate the anticipated quality of water runoff reporting to sediment dams.
 Initially, the sediment dam monitoring would occur on a regular (e.g. quarterly) basis to demonstrate the water quality of stored waters is consistent with the relevant operating parameters to allow releases from sediment dams to occur when required.
-Subject to demonstrating the water quality objectives can be met, the frequency of monitoring and suite of parameters for the sediment dam monitoring would be reviewed and updated accordingly (e.g. to occur only when releases occur).
+Subject to demonstrating the water quality objectives can be met, the frequency of monitoring and suite of parameters for the sediment dam monitoring would be reviewed and updated accordingly.
+Whitehaven would also undertake event-based sampling of the relevant sediment dam as soon as practicable after a sediment dam overflow.